Jake-WU/Det-Fly/README.md

 # Download
-We put the images and annotation files in onedrive.
+We put the images and annotation files in Onedrive.
 If you are interested in Det-Fly, you can download this dataset by the links show in below.

 Annotations: https://westlakeu-my.sharepoint.com/:f:/g/personal/zhengye_westlake_edu_cn/Em9kWPCMYm1KpFHnhVOTn9UBQfQ25m0lH67xIcULuYXYHw?e=AWZfiw

 JPEGImages: https://westlakeu-my.sharepoint.com/:f:/g/personal/zhengye_westlake_edu_cn/EqFYguroD9lEnVDTRkyoOJQBrHvndTQGa5f8EQurGRFUqQ?e=DXPQxN

+In addition, we also provide the BaiduNetdisk download link of the dataset.

+Annotations: Link:https://pan.baidu.com/s/1WMeWRfuS_uUx9D9ULCKnxw  Token:za44

+JPEGImages: Link:https://pan.baidu.com/s/1A6D9j_PzcWLeYe9GQttypQ  Token:qjyt

-If you have any problem about Det-Fly, please contact us.
+If you have any problem with Det-Fly, please contact us.
 (Email: zhengye@westlake.edu.cn)

 # Citation